lsmod/proof-of-history-explained/README.md

 Full demo code available at:\
 https://github.com/lsmod/proof-of-history-explained

-So you see, you could verify in fewer second it takes to produce the proof.
+As you can see, you could verify in fewer second it takes to produce the proof.
 But the idea is not to know how many seconds passed, just that time passed.

 ### Ok, I get proof of history!
 What's the point?

 Let's get back a bit and look at bitcoin consensus.\
-Minning block is like brute-forcing to find the right nonce it takes to make the block valid.
+Mining block is like brute-forcing to find the right nonce it takes to make the block valid.
 All miners try and try...
 And eventually one finds the correct nonce.

 This process is random.
 We don't know which miner/node will produce the next block.\
 Hell!
 Two nodes could even produce two valid blocks at the same time!